 Ovulation Induction: Between Day 8 and 12

-Ovulation is triggered with an injection of human chorionic gonadotropin (HCG), administered when the follicles are judged to be mature.
-HCG is most often prescribed between 8 and 12 days after the start of injectable fertility medications.
+Ovulation is triggered with an injection of human chorionic gonadotropin (HCG), lupron, or both.
+Trigger is administered when the follicles are judged to be mature, usually 8 and 12 days after the start of injectable fertility medications.
 The timing of the HCG dose is very important, because follicle aspiration is performed 36 hours after the HCG.

 Egg Retrieval: 36 Hours After HCG